-Erectile dysfunction is the most common side effect after prostate cancer treatment irrespective of precision dose and delivery of radiation therapy or the nerves were spared during surgery.
+Erectile dysfunction is the most common side effect after prostate cancer treatment irrespective of precision dose and delivery of radiation therapy or if the nerves were spared during surgery.
 Sexual dysfunction occurs because the nerves and blood vessels that control the physical aspect of an erection are incredibly delicate, and any trauma or stress to them can result in temporary or permanent damage.

 Within one year after treatment, most men with intact nerves that were not significantly damaged will see a substantial improvement in sexual function.
-The skill of your surgeon or radiation oncologist can have a significant impact on long term sexual function, so it’s important to select your treatment and team very carefully.
+The skill of the surgeon or radiation oncologist can have a significant impact on long term sexual function, so it’s important to select your treatment and team very carefully.

 When selecting treatment make sure your doctor explains the type and probability of side effect from their treatment facility.
 Sometimes treatment selection will depend on which side effects are most tolerable for you age and lifestyle.